 It would be logical to keep one of them for continuity and overall, the pace is usually with Magnussen…

-One driver who was forced onto the market when the dominoes from the big boys fell is Perez.
+One driver who was forced onto the market when the dominoes fell during the Spring is Perez.

 When Racing Point unceremoniously jettisoned the popular and talented Mexican to make way for Ferrari’s discarded Sebastian Vettel the questions around his whole F1 future immediately started.